SCUT-DLVCLab/PAVENet/README.md

 | ------------------- | ------ | :------: | ------- | ---- | --------------------------- | --------------------------- | ----------- |
 | Random Digit String | 7~11   |  Online  | 2       | 402  | $402\times(10 + 10) = 8040$ | $402\times(10 + 10) = 8040$ | $X,Y,P,T,U$ |

-$X,Y,P,T,U$ respectively denote the $x$ coordinates, y$ coordinates, pressure, timestamps, and the pen-up/pen-down information.
+$X,Y,P,T,U$ respectively denote the $x$ coordinates, $y$ coordinates, pressure, timestamps, and the pen-up/pen-down information.
 The pen-down/pen-up information is represented by 0~3.
 0 indicates that this is not a pen-up/pen-down point.
 1 indicates that this is a pen-down point.
 2 indicates that this is a pen-up point.
 3 indicates that this point is both a pen-up and pen-down point, which is isolated.

 ### Dataset Accessibility